-- to preserve in the Affirmation Agreement the Wet'suwet'en aboriginal title interest in land on an interim basis until the specific application and geographic scope of the Wet'suwet'en Aboriginal title is addressed in the Implementation Agreements. - to put in place in the Affirmation Agreement various measures under provincial law to implement aspects of Wet'suwet'en aboriginal title and rights on an interim basis until jurisdictional arrangements are addressed under the Implementation Agreements.
+- preserve in the Affirmation Agreement the Wet'suwet'en aboriginal title in land on an interim basis until the specific application and geographic scope of the Wet'suwet'en Aboriginal title is addressed in the Implementation Agreements. - put in place in the Affirmation Agreement various measures to implement Wet'suwet'en aboriginal title and rights on an interim basis until jurisdictional arrangements are addressed under the Implementation Agreements.